Leon Grochowski

 Throughout the 1920s and 1930s, Grochowski also engaged in missionary work in Poland, helping to organize Polish National Catholic parishes there.
 During that time, he was awarded the Cross of Valor in 1932, Poland's highest honor to individuals who fought the Czarist occupation of Poland.

 Grochowski also served as the third diocesan bishop of the Central Diocese of the Polish National Catholic Church.
 He became Prime Bishop of the PNCC upon the death of Franciszek Hodur in 1953.
 During that time Grochowski organized clothing and food aid programs to Poland in the aftermath of World War II, called the Good Samaritans.
 Because he showed no favoritism in the distribution of food and medical supplies, the communist regime in Poland eased its persecution of the PNCC Church.
 As a result, Grochowski also was awarded the Bojownikom Niepodleglosci, (Knight's Cross of the Order of Polonia Restituta), by the post-war government of Poland, the Polish People's Republic.

-Grochowski's tenure as PNCC presiding bishop in America also focused on the youth of the church which included his overseeing the construction of St. Stanislaus Youth Center in the late 1960s in Scranton, Pennsylvania, after which he was awarded the keys to the City of Scranton, Pennsylvania.
+Grochowski's tenure as PNCC prime bishop in America also focused on the youth of the church which included overseeing the construction of St. Stanislaus Youth Center in the late 1960s in Scranton, Pennsylvania.
+After this, he was awarded the keys to the City of Scranton, Pennsylvania.

 Grochowski died in Warsaw at age 82 while engaging in missionary work on July 17, 1969.
 His body is entombed in the "Monument of Gratitude" Mausoleum in St. Stanislaus Cathedral Cemetery, Scranton, Pennsylvania, where he rests with the PNCC's First Presiding Bishop, Bp.
 Hodur.
 He was succeeded by Bp.
 Thaddeus Zielinski, who said upon his death that he, "gave all his loyalty, love and labor for the church and his people," and that Grochowski believed that, "to serve people is to serve God.
 He gave his life for Jesus and the church."